 With an English willow bat, the grains are clear, straight and easy to spot.
 This is one clear characteristic that sets this form of willow apart.

 The ping is the response of the ball when it hits the bat.
-With English willow, there should be a better feel and the ball should travel further.
+With English willow bats, there should be a better feel and the ball should travel further.
 Thus, it has a good ping.

-English willow is very versatile and can be used in all situations.
+The English willow cricket bat is very versatile and can be used in all situations.
 It’s suitable for matchplay and can also be used in any training scenario.

 Bats made from English willow help players with all-round stroke play.
 There are no restrictions so there should be a good mix between power, precision and timing.